splunk/observability-workshop/content/en/oncall/_index.md

 ## 2. Activate your Splunk Infrastructure Monitoring Login

 You should have received an invitation to join the Splunk Infrastructure Monitoring - Observability Workshop.
-If you have not already done so click the {{% labelbutton sfx-ui-button-black %}}**JOIN NOW**{{% /labelbutton %}} button and follow the prompts to set a password and activate your login.
+If you have not already done so click the {{% button  %}}**JOIN NOW**{{% /button %}} button and follow the prompts to set a password and activate your login.

 ## 3. Access your EC2 Instance